-Innis College has invited Asim Ashraf, International Transition Advisor, to hold office hours on-site to support the transition of students and promote global learning opportunities.
+Innis College has invited Karen Pak, International Transition Advisor, to hold office hours on-site to support the transition of students and promote global learning opportunities.
 If you are an international student or new-to-Toronto, a transition advisor is for available to you.
-Asim assists students in making an effective transition to academic and cultural life of the University of Toronto.
-Asim works alongside the Residence and Student Life staff team to support your transition.
-Issues you wish to discuss may include:

-As an Innis College alumni (U of T BSc ’14 & U of T Masters of Higher Education ‘17), Mary is excited to be supporting career development programming and offering 1:1 appointments for all Innis College students.
-As an undergraduate student, Mary was the President of the Innis College Student Society, participated in Innis College Council committees and worked within the department of Clubs & Leadership Development.
-Mary advises on what to do with your degree, career exploration, finding work, and applying to professional schools plus more.
+As an Innis College alumna, Mary is excited to be supporting career development programming and offering one-on-one appointments for all Innis College students.
+As an undergraduate student, Mary was the President of the Innis College Student Society, participated in Innis College Council committees, and worked within the department of Clubs & Leadership Development.
 She looks forward to supporting your career exploration by helping you make meaning of your academic, co-curricular and personal experiences.
-Drop by the Office of Student Life or the Registrar’s Office to book an appointment!
+Mary also loves chatting about social justice, the podcast Radio Lab, and kickboxing!

 Also a part of the Career Exploration & Education Team at Innis: